-Business Vehicle.
-Sole proprietorship and Pte Ltd have different tax rates, which are 22% and 17%, top respectively.
+Sole proprietorship and Private Limited have different tax rates, which are 22% and 17%, top respectively.

-Tax Concession.
-Certain industry sectors are qualified for tax concession of lower tax rate of 5% or 10% subject to approval by International Enterprises Singapore.
+Certain industry sectors are qualified for tax concession of a lower tax rate of 5% or 10% subject to approval by International Enterprises Singapore.
 For example, wholesale trade sector.

-Group Tax Structure.
 Tax loss of a member within a group in Singapore can be transferred to its group member to offset other group member’s tax.
-This helps maximising the group tax benefit as a whole.
+This helps to maximise the group tax benefit as a whole.

 Singapore Income Tax

-A company’s income earned in the preceding financial year will be taxed in the following year.
+Income earned by the company in the preceding financial year will be taxed in the following year.
 This means that income earned in the financial year 2016 will be taxed in 2017.
 The current prevailing corporate income tax rate is 17%.

 Capital gain is not taxable in Singapore.

-Companies shall submit two corporate income tax forms to IRAS every year:
+Companies shall submit two corporate income tax forms to IRAS yearly:

-- Corporate Income Tax Returns is due for filing every 30 Nov of the following year of financial year end.
+- Corporate Income Tax Returns is due for filing every 30 November of the following year of financial year-end.

-Subject to certain requirements, new start-up companies are eligible to a tax exemption of 100% on the first S$100,000 chargeable income and 50% on the the next S$200,000 chargeable income , for the first 3 YA.
+Subject to certain requirements, new start-up companies are eligible to a tax exemption of 100% on the first S$100,000 chargeable income and 50% on the next S$200,000 chargeable income, for the first 3 YA.

-Companies can continue to claim a partial tax exemption of 75% on the first S$10,000 chargeable income and 50% on the next S$290,000 chargeable income provided certain requirements are met.
+Companies can continue to claim a partial tax exemption of 75% on the first S$10,000 chargeable income, and 50% on the next S$290,000 chargeable income provided that certain requirements are met.